swimhelenhsu/StaRSFine/Spring2019Report3.md

 # StaRS FInE, Spring 2019
 #### Lily Falk, Sam Hertle, and Whitney Denison
-#### March 15, 2019
+#### April 14, 2019

 ## Abstract

-StaRS FInE has worked to develop an improved filter technology for AguaClara outlet pipes.
-Filtration is the last step in an AguaClara plant.
+StaRS FInE has worked to develop an improved filter technology for AguaClara outlet pipes.[**a bit redundant no?
+I would just choose either critical or important**] Filtration is the last step in an AguaClara plant[**Aren't all the steps important?
+Would consider the clause after "because" and go straight into the next sentence**].
 As a result, it is the last opportunity to remove particles that have slipped through all previous treatment processes.
 Prior to StaRS FInE, the outtake pipes used in vertical filtration were problematic because small slits in the pipes would clog with chemical deposits.
 In order to clean the filters and wash away the deposits, clean water was emptied from the larger outlets to increase outflow velocity through the slots to dislodge the chemicals.
 In the process, clean water was wasted.
 StaRS FInE designed an alternative to the outtake pipes, triangular in shape, and therefore referred to as the “Christmas tree” design.
 The design relied on larger openings to prevent clogs, as well as the gravity exclusion principle to prevent sand from exiting the outlet pipes.
 The focus of StaRS FInE in the spring of 2019 was to test the three dimensional model printed in the fall of 2019 with sand to find what velocity leads to failure in the form of sand in the outlets.

 ## Introduction